AliceO2Group/O2DPG/MC/doc/WorkflowRunner.md

 This is the documentation for the `o2_dpg_workflow_runner.py` tool.

+**This is a draft document expressing ideas.
+Everything is to be understood as prototype and open for changes/adaptions.**

 # Purpose

 Execution of O2 DPG workflows under resource constraints, where possibly tasks